dudutola/students_connect/README.md

 ## Usage

 1. Marking Progress
 When you complete a lesson or exercise, simply mark it as **Mark as Done!**.

 2. Requesting Help
 If you are stuck on a lesson or concept, you can **Request a Meeting**.

 3. Connecting & Scheduling
 Once matched, students can:
 * Chat in Slack
 * Agree on time
 * Meet in person or online
 * Add each other as favourite

+## Contributing

+Contributions are welcome!
+If you would like to improve Students Connect, follow these steps:
+1. **Fork** the project
+2. **Create** a new branch
+3. **Commit** your changes
+4. **Push** your branch
+5. Open a **pull request**

+Please make sure your code is clean, tested, and documented when needed.